 There are no current mineral resource estimates performed to NI 43-101 standards.
-Historical resource estimates are discussed above under the heading "Kay Mine Project - History".
+Historical resource estimates are discussed in the Kay Mine Technical Report under the heading "Kay Mine Project - History".

 Mining Operations

 The Kay Mine Project is not an advanced property, and this section does not apply to an early stage exploration project.